karrot-dev/yunity.org/user/pages/01.heartbeat/2017-07-23/item.md

 On the other hand, we have running water and internet is ordered... ;) We already collected some unused furniture from Leipzig (thanks to ebay Kleinanzeigen's gift feature) and mood and motivation are high!

-For more details read the [minutes from the daily meetings](https://yunity.atlassian.net/wiki/display/WW/After+moving+in%3A+Meeting+Minutes), where we collect every bit of info with regards to the construction works, the social setup, the general feelings of the participants, our needs, ideas and plans.
+For more details read the [minutes from the daily meetings](https://yunity.atlassian.net/wiki/display/WW/After+moving+in%3A+Meeting+Minutes), where we try to collect every bit of info with regards to the construction works, the social setup, the general feelings of the participants, our needs, ideas and plans.

 ## Work camp in Harzgerode

-## Summer camp in Dargelütz
+The artificial wetlands are in the process of being constructed now!
+The participants are few but energetic and progress is made every day!
+According to Bodhi the work is a lot of fun and especially riding the excavator definitely is a highlight for many! ^^

+Still, more hands are very welcome to safely complete this project before the [undjetzt?! conference](http://www.undjetzt-konferenz.de/) will start.
+So if you want to come by and help out you'll be greeted by smiles, hugs and thankful faces!
+Simply contact the [Gemeinschaftsstifter](http://gemeinschaftsstifter.de/kontakt/) for more detailed information.

+---

+## About the heartbeat.

+The heartbeat is a biweekly summary of what happens in yunity.
+It is meant to give an overview over our currents actions and topics.

+### When and how does it happen?

+Every other weekend we collect information on a wiki page and publish it on Sunday or the following Monday as a wiki blog article.

+Afterwards we add a nice abstract and share it on [facebook](https://www.facebook.com/yunity.org/).

+### How to contribute?

+Talk to us in [#heartbeat](https://yunity.slack.com/messages/heartbeat/) on [Slack](https://slackin.yunity.org) about the content, the layout or any other heartbeat related issues and ideas!